 Many parents take advantage of opportunities for making contact with teachers through formal Parent/Teacher interviews.
-Increasing numbers access information via the new School's Learning Management system - Schoolbox - and are positive about this means of communication.
-In 2022, a phone app was released which we anticipate will further increase parental engagement.
+A large percentage of parents access information via the new School's Learning Management system - Schoolbox - and are positive about this means of communication.
+The associated phone app has further increased parental engagement.